Developer Onboarding

 1gcloud auth login

-1gcloud container clusters get-credentials wealthyprod --zone asia-south1-a --project wealthy-prod-app-669
+1gcloud container clusters get-credentials <prod-cluster-name> --zone asia-south1-a --project <prod-project-id>

 OpenLens Configuration